gradienthealth/pydicom-3/doc/tutorials/filesets.rst

     /tmp/tmpu068kdwp/77654033/CT2/17166
     /tmp/tmpu068kdwp/77654033/CT2/17196

-If you'd just called :meth:`~pydicom.fileset.FileSet.write` without *use_existing*, then it would've moved the SOP instances to the new directory structure:
+If you'd just called :meth:`~pydicom3.fileset.FileSet.write` without *use_existing*, then it would've moved the SOP instances to the new directory structure: